“Help! I constantly bump into my girlfriend’s ex…”

 Aside from that, start changing the story that you’re telling yourself about this person.

-So you might be telling yourself all kinds of stories about this person from your partner’s past.
-You might be building up their interaction with your partner into something that it wasn’t.
-You might be on some level threatened by them.
-You might be worried about them.
-You might be thinking of they’re a better lover than you.
+So you might be telling yourself all kinds of stories about this person from your partner’s past, building up their interaction with your partner into something that it wasn’t.
+Maybe on some level threatened and worried about them, Tinking they’re a better lover than you.

 But the point is start challenging the narrative in your head that you might be telling yourself about this person from your partner’s past, when “I bump into my girlfriend’s ex.”

-Don’t give this person power over you.
-Don’t give this person power over your partner.
+Don’t give this person power over you or your partner.
 Don’t let this person interrupt your day.
 Start telling yourself a different story.
-Whether they’re nothing to my partner, what they had was nothing, whatever it is, again, it has to be personally resonant to you.
+Whether they’re nothing to my partner, it has to be personally resonant to you.

 Above all else, use this as a challenge and an opportunity to grow stronger.
 So the only way you’re really going to know if you’re truly growing stronger and truly overcoming retroactive jealousy is challenges like this.
 And this is a challenge.
 Don’t get me wrong.